 Where to stay?

-An inclusion of country roads, green lanes and open countryside may be preferable over inter-city satnav guidance.
+Including country roads, green lanes, and open countryside may be preferable over inter-city satnav guidance.

-Of course if that doesn’t work then carrying a decent tent is a good idea and a great deal of fun.
+Of course, if that doesn’t work, carrying a decent tent is a good idea and great fun.

-If you wish to tour on the bike you already own then consider it’s suitability for your trip.
+If you wish to tour on the bike you own, consider its suitability for your trip.
 Can it safely accommodate extra loads?